teamcharliegithub/GlucOverwatch/README.md

 # GlucOverwatch

-GlucOverwatch is an application that helps people with diabetes monitor their blood sugar levels.
+GlucOverwatch is an application that alerts patients and caregivers to hypoglycemia and allows patients to summon aid if necessary.

 ## Motivation

 In the US alone, there are nearly 2 million people with Type 1 diabetes.
-This chronic condition causes the pancreas to produce little or no insulin.
-Therefore, to ensure the patients' safety, the health workers must keep track of their blood sugar levels.
-In case the level is too low, the caregivers must take immediate action to seek help.
+This chronic condition causes the pancreas to produce little or no insulin, meaning that patients require external insulin to survive.
+However, external insulin administration can lead to hypoglycemia, or low blood sugar, a potentially life-threatening condition which requires immediate treatment.

-The biomedical companies have already developed devices to track the blood sugar level every few minutes.
-However, there still lacks a service to notify the health workers of any urgent situation.
-Hence, if a patient's blood sugar suddenly drops significantly, there is no viable way to inform the caregivers.
+Glucose monitoring companies have already developed devices to track blood glucose levels continuously, as well as services that allow caregivers to monitor blood glucose trends in real-time.
+However, there remains a lack of services that allow patient and caregiver to communicate treatment of hypoglycemia or the need for assistance.

 ## Solution

-We want to solve this problem.
-Thus, we build GlucOverwatch, a computer program that monitors the data output from the glucose monitor device.
+GlucOverwatch monitors blood glucose values continuously.
+When low blood glucose is detected, the program sends an SMS message to the patient, asking whether the patient has treated or is in need of aid.
+If the patient has treated, the program will send an SMS message to a caregiver informing them of treatment; if the patient requests aid, the caregiver will receive a message informing them that their patient requires assistance as soon as possible.

-GlucOverwatch includes a Python program, which sends API requests every 6 minutes to the glucose monitor hardware.
-Thus, it can get up-to-date data about the user's glucose level.
-If there are any significant changes, the app will send notifications to the patients and their caregivers, so they can stay informed of the situation.
+**GlucOverwatch is not currently functional due to issues with Flask**